chylex/Minecraft-Phantom-Panel/README.md

 This project is **work-in-progress**, and currently has no official releases.
 Feel free to try it and experiment, but there will be missing features, bugs, and breaking changes.

 For a quick start, I recommend using [Docker](https://www.docker.com/) or another containerization platform.
-The `Dockerfile` in the root of the repository can build two target images: `phantom-server` and `phantom-agent`.
+The `Dockerfile` in the root of the repository can build three target images: `phantom-web`, `phantom-controller`, and `phantom-agent`.

-Both images put the built application into the `/app` folder.
+All images put the built application into the `/app` folder.
 The Agent image also installs Java 8, 16, 17, and 18.

 Files are stored relative to the working directory.
 In the provided images, the working directory is set to `/data`.

-## Server
+## Controller

-The Server comprises 3 key areas:
+The Controller comprises 3 key areas:

-* **Web server** that provides the web interface.
+* **Agent RPC server** that Agents connect to.
-* **RPC server** that Agents connect to.
+* **Web RPC server** that Web connects to.
-* **Database connection** that requires a PostgreSQL database server in order to persist data.
+* **PostgreSQL database connection** to persist data.

 The configuration for these is set via environment variables.

-### Agent Key
+### Agent & Web Keys

-When the Server starts for the first time, it will generate and an **Agent Key**.
-The Agent Key contains an encryption certificate and an authorization token, which are needed for the Agents to connect to the Server.
+When the Controller starts for the first time, it will generate two pairs of key files.
+Each pair consists of a **common** and a **secret** key file.
+One pair is generated for **Agents**, and one for the **Web**.

+The **common keys** contain encryption certificates and authorization tokens, which are needed to connect to the Controller.
+Both the Controller and the connecting Agent or Web must have access to the appropriate **common key**.

+The **secret keys** contain information the Controller needs to establish an encrypted communication channel.
+These files should only be accessible by the Controller itself.

-The Agent Key has two forms:
+The **common keys** have two forms:

-* A binary file stored in `/data/secrets/agent.key` that the Agents can read.
+* A binary file `/data/secrets/agent.key` or `/data/secrets/web.key` that can be distributed to the other services.
-* A plaintext-encoded version the Server outputs into the logs on every startup, that can be passed to the Agents in an environemnt variable.
+* A plaintext-encoded version printed into the logs on every startup, that can be passed to the other services in an environment variable.

+The **secret keys** are stored as binary files `/data/secrets/agent.secret` and `/data/secrets/web.secret`.

 ### Storage